5 Best Dividend Mutual Funds to Buy Now

 PGIM Global Dynamic Bond Fund Class R6 (NASDAQ:PAJQX)

-The PGIM Global Dynamic Bond Fund is an open ended fund that seeks positive returns through investments in domestic and foreign aggregate bonds.
-The fund’s investment strategy mirrors closely the Bloomberg Barclays Global Aggregate Bond Index and the ICE BofA ML USD LIBOR 3-Month CM Index.
-The fund’s portfolio consists of 1,185 individual holdings that comprise $64 million in total assets.
+The PGIM Global Dynamic Bond Fund is an open-ended fund that seeks positive returns through investments in domestic and foreign aggregate bonds.
+The fund’s investment strategy closely mirrors the Bloomberg Barclays Global Aggregate Bond Index and the ICE BofA ML USD LIBOR 3-Month CM Index.
+The fund’s portfolio consists of $34.5 million in total assets and only one holding has more than 1% of its total net assets: PGIM Core Ultra Short Bond Fund.

 5 Best Dividend Mutual Funds to Buy Now: #1